 If you were exposed to COVID-19

 If you were exposed to someone with COVID-19, you’ll need to quarantine.
 Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
-Athletes and active individuals can exercise in quarantine as long as they’re able to maintain the restrictions (so no, going to the gym or practice is out!
-Instead, look for at-home workouts).
+Athletes and active individuals can exercise in quarantine as long as they’re able to maintain the restrictions.
+Going to the gym or practice is out.
+Instead, look for at-home workouts.
 If an athlete in quarantine begins to feel sick, they should immediately stop exercising.

 If you’re diagnosed with COVID-19

 If you’ve been diagnosed with COVID-19, you will be placed in isolation.
 Isolation separates sick people with a contagious disease from people who are not sick.
 People in isolation should not leave their homes for any reason other than an emergency.
 Isolating a sick member to one room and masking all members of the household is advised to help prevent other members from getting sick.
 Athletes who are in isolation should refrain from doing any exercise until they are released from isolation and ultimately cleared by a healthcare provider to resume activity.

 Timelines for returning back to sport or exercise

 While an athlete or active individual is sick with COVID-19, they should not engage in any physical activity and should focus on rest, good hydration, proper nutrition and following the advice of their healthcare providers.
 The timeline of return back to exercise or sport is determined by how mild, moderate or severe the case was.

 All athletes and people that engage in exercise that test positive for COVID-19, regardless of symptoms, must rest for a minimum of 10 days.
 There should be no physical activity or training in that 10-day time frame.
 If an athlete tests positive but does not have symptoms, the isolation date starts at the date of the positive test.
 If they’re symptomatic, this period begins the date the symptoms started.